sveetch/dependency-comb/README.rst

 This can be especially useful when auditing an existing project.

-Currently the analyze is done using informations from `Libraries.io`_ API which require a private key to be used.
+Analyze is performed using informations from `Pypi API`_.

 Dependencies